Sophie

 Here bid me leave and heavy I shall go,

-Tell me stay, and happy I rejoice;
+Tell me stay, and gladly I rejoice;

-To love’s command my future I bestow
+To love’s command my future I bestow,

 So be that power in your darling voice.